-.....
 Work submitted any time after the due date will be graded down one letter grade per class meeting.
-An assignment more than 3 days late will receive an E. Any assignments not completed by the end of the semester will result in course failure.
-No work resubmission will be accepted.
+An assignment more than 5 days late will receive an E. No work resubmission will be accepted.
 Policy for make-up work assignments: If due to circumstances beyond your control: severe medical emergencies, family matters which demand your not attending class etc. I will work with you to arrive at an equitable solution for make-up and completion of the course assignments.